appuchias/appuchias.github.io/content/posts/2024/my-preferences.md

 ---
 title: My preferences
-description: My opinions on some aspects.
+summary: My opinions on some aspects.
 Will be updated.
 author: Appuchia
 date: 2024-07-21
 categories: